 The Fourier transform is both a theory and a mathematical tool with many applications in engineering and science.
 This course will emphasize relating the theoretical principles of the Fourier transform to solving practical engineering and science problems.
 Learn both specific techniques and general principles of the theory and develop the ability to recognize when, why, and how it is used.
 Develop a greater appreciation of its meaning and value through practical use of the transform.

-- Convolution and its applications
+- Convolution and correlations

 - Distributions and their Fourier transforms

 - The discrete Fourier transform and the FFT algorithm

 The course schedule is displayed for planning purposes – courses can be modified, changed, or cancelled.
 Course availability will be considered finalized on the first day of open enrollment.
 For quarterly enrollment dates, please refer to our graduate certificate homepage.

 Math through ODEs, basic linear algebra, comfort with sums and discrete signals, Fourier series at the level of EE102A